columbia-it/django-jsonapi-training/docs/spectacular-actual.md

 ```

 Similarly, `include` enumerates the possible values to include.

-Contrast this with the DJA implementation which generically describes the `fields` and `include` parameters.

 Filters are also complete and differ from the DJA implementation only in that the conventional
 Django double-underscore is used, e.g. `filter[course_terms__term_identifier__lt]` vs. the DJA